NathanMagnan/VRROOMe/README.md

 ## Usage in research

-If you've use it for research, please cite the paper **To Be Completed once it is published**.
+If you've use VROOMe for research, please cite the paper **To Be Completed once it is published**.